david-rockwood/fimpad/README.md

 ## Overview

 FIMpad is an AI sandbox and a text editor.
 The text editor is the interface to the LLM.
 AI workflows live in regular text files, and sessions can be saved to and resumed from a text file.
 You can do fill-in-the-middle generation at any point in a text file.
-If you do fill-in-the-middle generation at the very end of a text file, it works like completion.
 Fill-in-the-middle generation is a versatile, powerful, and quick way to help with story writing and coding, among many other things.

-## The Server
+## The server

 FIMpad requires a connection to a LLM server that provides an OpenAI compatible endpoint.
 By default FIMpad looks for this endpoint at the base path of `http://localhost:8080`.
 This base path can be changed in the FIMpad settings window.